athiyaman-m/Personal-Agentic-AI-ChatBot/README.md

-# Personal Agentic AI Chatbot
+# Personal Agentic Query System

 A **Production-Ready GenAI Application** built with modern AI and web technologies to create a personalized agentic chatbot experience.